 Tip 10: Potsdamer Platz

-The last original segments of the Wall at Potsdamer Platz and Stresemannstraße were torn down in 2008.
-Six sections were later erected in front of the entrance to the Potsdamer Platz station.
-Just around the corner is one of the last Watchtowers left standing in the city.
+The last original Wall segments at Potsdamer Platz (Stresemannstraße) were demolished in 2008.
+Six sections were subsequently erected in front of the entrance area of the station Potsdamer Platz.
+Just around the corner in Erna-Berger-Straße is one of the last watchtowers in Berlin, but now covered up due to renovation work on the site.

 Where: Potsdamer Platz, Mitte